 When venture capitalists start applying words like ‘disrupt’ to themselves rather than to the ventures they invest in, we’re all ears.
-StartupAmsterdam meets with Ton van ‘t Noordende, one of the partners at Keadyn, to find out just how this firm intends to disrupt the world of investing.
+StartupAmsterdam met with Ton van ‘t Noordende, now a former partner at Keadyn, to find out just how this firm intended to disrupt the world of investing.

 Adding value to startups

 Keadyn started with two founders as an investment fund built out of passion.
-One year ago, Ton was added to the success formula.
 A startup founder himself, he experienced first-hand how difficult it was to navigate the venture capital landscape.
 This is one of the reasons which pushed Keadyn to build upon the philosophy of remaining open and approachable to the startup community.
-Ton elaborates: “We want to disrupt the Venture Capital ecosystem because the status quo of how deals are made and how fees are collected is just crazy.
+Ton elaborated: “We want to disrupt the Venture Capital ecosystem because the status quo of how deals are made and how fees are collected is just crazy.
 With the startup landscape changing almost by the week, we are stepping into a decade where we will see the half-life value of our personal knowledge drop from twenty to two years.
 If a venture capital firm is built on a traditional mindset, it won’t be able to truly add value to startups.”

 Why accelerators are flawed